 Vendasta’s GDPR Commitment

-On May 25, 2018, the European Union (EU) will fundamentally change the way organizations complete business by implementing a new privacy law called the General Data Protection Regulation (GDPR).
+On May 25, 2018, the European Union (EU) has changed the way organizations complete business by implementing a new privacy law called the General Data Protection Regulation (GDPR).
 With much advancement in technology and how more data is collected than ever before, the GDPR establishes rules for organizations, government and other entities that handle personal information and to ensure the privacy rights are granted to individuals.

 The GDPR redefined the concept of “personal information” into very broad meaning as any information that is identifiable individual (“Data Subject”).
 The GDPR regulates the “processing” and “controlling” of data which includes collection, storage, transfer, or use.
 The regulation applies to all companies in the EU member states; and all the companies offering goods and services to EU Data Subjects; it applies no matter where you are located.